-- 7.2.1 Where the Clerk to the LGB receives a complaint under these procedures, he or she should arrange for a Complaints Review Panel to meet between 12 and 20 school days from receipt of the letter and to inform the Company Secretary to the Trust immediately. - 7.2.2 The Headteacher1 should also be informed immediately that a complaint has been received and consulted about the proposed date of the hearing. - 7.2.3 On issuing notification of the date and time of the hearing, the clerk will need to advise the Complainant and the Headteacher that any written documentation they wish the Panel to consider will need to be submitted in time to be circulated to Panel members 5 days prior to the hearing.
-The Complainant should be advised that they may be accompanied by a relative or friend.
-The Headteacher (or any staff member who is the subject of the complaint) should be advised that they may be accompanied by a professional support representative such as a senior colleague from another school in the Trust. - 7.2.4 Notification of the hearing will also include details of the way in which the hearing will be conducted.
-The hearing will be minuted and copies of all relevant correspondence and notes will be kept on file by the clerk. - 7.2.5 The findings of the Panel should be notified to the Complainant and the Headteacher in writing within 5 school days of the hearing.
-This should include the outcome of the Panel accompanied by an explanation of those findings.
-The Complainant should also be informed of the opportunity for referral to the Education Funding Agency if they are not satisfied that the complaint has been dealt with properly according to the Trust's procedure.
+- 7.2.1 Where the Clerk to the Local Governing Board receives a complaint under these procedures, he or she will arrange for a Complaints Review Panel to meet between 12 and 20 school days from receipt of the letter and to inform the Company Secretary to the Trust immediately. - 7.2.2 The Headteacher should also be informed immediately that a complaint has been received and consulted about the proposed date of the hearing. - 7.2.3 On issuing notification of the date and time of the hearing, the clerk will need to advise the Complainant and the Headteacher that any written documentation they wish the Panel to consider will need to be submitted in time to be circulated to Panel members 5 days prior to the hearing.
+The

+Complainant should be advised that they may be accompanied by a relative or friend.
+The Headteacher (or any staff member who is the subject of the complaint) should be advised that they may be accompanied by a professional support representative such as a senior colleague from another school in the Trust.

+- 7.2.4 The Complainant will be given reasonable notice of the date of the review panel, the date of which will be determined by the review panel. - 7.2.5 Notification of the hearing will also include details of the way in which the hearing will be conducted.
+The hearing will be minuted and copies of all relevant correspondence and notes will be kept on file by the clerk.